by Brian Awehali

 In 1974, Orson Welles released “F for Fake,” his final major film, which cast de Hory in the main role, playing himself.
 The film goes into detail about much of de Hory’s life, while also unspooling a fascinating prismatic essay on authenticity, identity and the basis of value for art.

-And, thanks to this glorious age of free internet video, you can check out Welles’ sometimes hard-to-find gem right here.
+And, thanks to this glorious age of free internet video, you can check out a detailed examination of Welles’ sometimes hard-to-find gem right here.

 * * *